pearlynne/UW-JS310-finalproject/README.md

 - Sets to local storage
 - Client-side sessions
 - Form validations
-- Modal image of cat with motivational text
+- Modal image of cat with motivational text :heart_eyes_cat:

 ## Project files description <a name="projectfiles"></a>
 - templates/: contains the frontend dynamic HTML file for the to-do-list